The Breastfeeding House-Expert lactation support in San Antonio!

 Concerns with Baby:

-• If baby is so sleepy he misses consistent feedings
+• If baby is so sleepy that he misses consistent feedings

 • If baby's latch appears shallow and feels painful, even after remedying it with basic modifications to positioning and latch